Patricia Piccinini: 2011–2020

-2016

 In 2016, the TAC commissioned Piccinini to work in collaboration with Dr. David Logan, a senior research fellow at the Monash University Accident Research Centre, and trauma surgeon Dr. Christian Kenfield, for Project Graham— as part of the TAC's road safety campaign Towards Zero.
 "Graham", a lifelike, interactive sculpture, highlights how vulnerable the human body is to the forces involved in auto accidents.
 As the TAC explains: "Graham highlights the changes we need to make to protect ourselves from our own mistakes on the road.
 At the centre of this system is the belief that human health is more important than anything else, he is the embodiment of the Towards Zero vision."

-2018

-The joint exhibition 'Patricia Piccinini & Joy Hester Through Love ...' at TarraWarra Museum of Art included a new site specific work 'Sanctuary': combining a sculpture of a pair of embracing anthropomorphic bonobo figures of silicone, fibreglass and hair; with a drawing on paper and digital wall print of multiple human limbs forming a horizon.

-2019-2020
+In July 2018, her diorama The peace between lightning and thunder was installed at QAGOMA in Brisbane, once again accompanied by music created by François Tétaz.

 In 2019, the National Gallery of Australia with the assistance of the Balnaves Foundation commissioned Skywhalepapa for the Skywhales: Every Heart Sings project.
 This work is a companion to the female Skywhale, although they are not necessarily mates.
 Piccinini has stated that she created Skywhalepapa because she "thought it might be wonderful to present an image of a masculine carer; a Skywhalepapa along with his offspring" and that she "wanted to celebrate the evolution of fatherhood".

-2021
+2021-present

 As part of the inaugural Rising Festival, Piccinini created the exhibition "A Miracle Constantly Repeated", which was her first extensive hometown show in almost two decades.
 The exhibition ran from May 2021 until June 2022, as a result of delays resulting from COVID-19 lockdowns, as well as high demand.
 Taking place in the Flinders Street station ballroom, and consisting of a combination of hyper-real silicone sculptures, dioramas, video, sound and light, the exhibition explores humanity’s relationship to technology and the environment, and conveys Piccinini's empathetic vision of a future built on resilience and care.

-Meaning
+Art practice

+Piccinini works in her studio Drome, in Collingwood, Melbourne.
+She thinks of an idea, which she first draws, then works on a 3D model based on an artificial man she keeps in her studio called Dennis.
+She uses purchased and donated animal and human hair, and she employs expert staff who help to sculpt, make moulds, or paint her creations.
+She strives through her art to connect to people and to elicit an emotional response.

+She has said that her childhood (as an Italian-speaking migrant) has informed her work: "We had nothing – I wanted to be part of something...
+So as an artist I try to situate myself inside society, and have a discussion with the people around me".